-First, networking should be beneficial for you and the other party.
+Second, networking should be beneficial for you and the other party.
 The best way to achieve results with networking is to consider how you, your organization, or your mission can benefit others, and verify that your message is received during your interaction.

 For example, let's say that you are a nonprofit dedicated to providing resources for underprivileged minors.
 Your goal is to connect with an organization that provides formal wear to teens.
 You can approach someone from this organization by telling them you are interested in collaborating with them during prom season.
 Showcase the benefits they will receive from the collaboration by explaining how many more teens they can impact by pooling your resources.

-Second, your goal in networking should be to put your mission first and your organization second.
+Lastly, your goal in networking should be to put your mission first and your organization second.
 This might sound a bit confusing, don’t you always put your mission first?
 What we mean by this is to stay open-minded to new opportunities that will strengthen your mission.